mewben/go-react-project/readme.md

 # Go-React-Project
 Go (Golang) + React Project development using Gulp + webpack-dev-server

+## (UPDATE 2017)
+This repo is not maintained anymore.
+I now use create-react-app for react, and a different repo for golang as API server.

 ### Pre Installation
 - npm
 - go (1.6+)